-The measures of this report is not only a result of the Transparency Act coming to force.
 The requirements of the Transparency Act is well integrated in our supplier operation processes, thus both existing and new suppliers are closely followed up and reviewed based on their compliance with requirements.

 5. Contact information

 For any further information or inquiries in accordance with the Transparency Act § 6, please send such request to Q-Free AS, P.O.Box 3974 Leangen, 7443 Trondheim, Norway, with attention to Global Director Law & Compliance Officer.
 Alternatively such request may be sent by e-mail to law@q-free.com